1971 World Snooker Championship: Knockout rounds

 The first semi-final, between Charlton and Simpson, was played from 25 to 28 October at Forbes Golf Club.
 Charlton was involved in a minor traffic collision on the way to the match, and lost each of the first three frames.
 Simpson led 7–5 after the first day and maintained a 13–11 lead after the second day.
 The last five frames on the third day was won by Simpson to lead 21–15.
 Simpson clinched the match of the fourth and final day when he won the third frame of the evening session to lead 25–20.
 Dead frames were played with the final score being 27–22.
 The highest break of the match was a 95 by Simpson.

 The second semi-final, between Spencer and Reardon, was played from 27 to 30 October at Parramatta Leagues Club, Sydney.
 Spencer took a 9–3 lead on the first day, however, Reardon made a 108 break during the evening session.
 Spencer extended his lead to 19–5 after two days and won the match 25–7 on the third evening.
 Spencer made a break of 106 on the third afternoon and Reardon made one of 109 in a dead frame on the third evening.
 The match ended with Spencer leading 34–15.
 Reardon's defeat meant he held the record as the player with the shortest reign as world champion.

 The final was held from 2 to 7 November at the Chevron Hotel in Sydney.
 Spencer led 8–4 after the first day, and 17–7 after the second day.
 He made a break of 105 on the second afternoon and then made breaks of 126 and 107 in the second and third frames of the evening session.
-At the half-way stage Simpson had reduced Spencer's lead to 20–16, but missed a number of easy shots as Spencer won none of the twelve frames on the fourth day to lead 29–19.
+At the half-way stage Simpson had reduced Spencer's lead to 20–16, but missed a number of easy shots as Spencer won nine of the twelve frames on the fourth day to lead 29–19.
 Spencer was 34–26 ahead by the end of day five, and eventually won the match 37–29 in the final frame of the afternoon session on the sixth day, having led 36–26.
 The remaining "dead frames" were played, resulting in a final score of 42–31 to Spencer.
 Spencer won his second world title and earned £2,333.
 Simpson had reached the final at his first attempt.